FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 **SECTION 6:** Any OEA agent who fails or refuses to comply with a subpoena shall NOT be charged with any crime, however, they shall be terminated from the OEA (and EWC if applicable) immediately, ordered to return all OEA funds, blacklisted from the OEA & EWC, and from gaining any OEA funds in the future.

-**SECTION 7:** If any person fails or refuses to answer a question asked by the EWC they shall NOT be charged with any crime, however, they shall be terminated from the OEA and EWC if applicable immediately, ordered to return all OEA funds if applicable, be ordered to pay back any grant or loan they have funds from, be blacklisted from the OEA & EWC, and from gaining any OEA funds in the future.
+**SECTION 7:** If any person fails or refuses to answer a question asked by the EWC in an inquiry they shall NOT be charged with any crime, however, they shall be terminated from the OEA and EWC if applicable immediately, ordered to return all OEA funds if applicable, be ordered to pay back any grant or loan they have funds from, be blacklisted from the OEA & EWC, and from gaining any OEA funds in the future.

+**SECTION 8:** Any person who fails to appear when subpoenaed shall be charged in accordance with laws defined further in this act, be terminated from the OEA and EWC if applicable immediately, ordered to return all OEA funds if applicable, be ordered to pay back any grant or loan they have funds from, be blacklisted from the OEA & EWC, and from gaining any OEA funds in the future.

 ---